 All the same, the point is clear.
 SEO is just one of the numerous ways of getting organic traffic.
 Do not be misled.

 15. Images and Videos Can’t Really Help Your SEO, Just Write SEO Optimized Content

 Sometimes, we undervalue the power of images and videos in SEO and focus only on web clicks.

 According to Clark Boyd, images account for about 34% of search results.

 The point here is that, if you can, stack up your content with a good number of original images or relevant videos of yours embedded in your content.

 Contrary to the common SEO misconceptions, images and videos can improve your SEO because searchers can visit your website via multiple search results (web search, images, and videos) at the same time compared to just web search alone.

 Now that you know the common SEO misconceptions, it is better to get them off your head as you approach your SEO campaign.
 Good enough, I pointed out what should be instead of the misconceptions.

-If you found this article useful, you could also learn How To Add Multiple Keywords In Free Yoast SEO Plugin, How To Convert Videos In A Simple Way, How To Delete A Facebook Page On Desktop Android And IPhone or the difference between Retargeting and Remarketing and many more valuable info that could improve online marketing skills.
+If you found this article useful, you could also learn How To Add Multiple Keywords In Free Yoast SEO Plugin, How To Convert Videos In A Simple Way, How To Delete A Facebook Page On Desktop Android And iPhone, or the difference between Retargeting and Remarketing and much more valuable info that could improve online marketing skills.